 Keep it simple, keep it clean, people want to find information quickly with no-nonsense.
 Complex websites will just put people off.
 Make your website easy to use and to convey your important messages.
 Aim for simplicity with easy to use functions.

 Remove registration and password protected areas until right at the last point before purchase, yes you want to capture data for future online marketing, but don’t block them before they have had a chance to look around.

 Yes other sites linking to yours will improve your search engine ranking position (SERPs), so reciprocal links are okay, but you are better off spending that link finding/building time filling your website with good content that other sites will find and want to link to.
-Reciprocal linking is over-rated optimisation tactic, content gives relevant high quality links.
+Reciprocal linking is over-rated optimisation tactic, creating good content creates relevant high quality link generating potential.

 Cross promote your products with another businesses product.
 Get creative with this one, a good example would be an optician joining forces with a book shop.
 Put large print flyers in books that say, ‘Having trouble reading this copy?
 Come and see us’ and small print notes in the new glasses case that read ‘Put your new glasses to good use…’